Matchstic/iOSOpenDev/README.md

 - To create a new project, use Xcode's `File -> New -> Project` option.
 Then, scroll down to `Templates` in the `iOS` tab.
 - To compile a project, use Xcode's `Product -> Build`.
 Executables built can be found via the auto-generated `LatestBuild` symlink, with built packages under `Packages`.
 - To change version numbers of a built package, modify `PackageVersion.plist`.

+### Known issues

+When you create a new project, you'll need to adjust the deployment target to `<= 10.3`.
+This is to avoid Xcode complaining that iOS 12 doesn't support 32-bit targets.

 ### iOS Simulator